 Mix the salt and garlic powder well into the Greek yogurt.

 All the whey from the yogurt will drip out into the bowl and leave you with whey-less yogurt, which is also known as cream cheese (labneh).
-You can save the whey (freeze it) for making your own Kimchee and other fermented goodies.
+You can save the whey (freeze it) for making your own Kimchee and other fermented goodies and scones too.

-Untie the bundle and take teaspoonfulls of te cheese and roll in dampened hands into small balls.
+Untie the bundle and take teaspoonfulls of the cheese and roll in dampened hands into small balls.

 Mix together the chopped mint and dill and put them in a saucer.